TrackRunny/PyCrossClicker/README.md

 ———————————————————————————————————————————————————

-* For Linux users **Make Sure** you allow the file to executiable.
-Usally you can hit the properties tab on the file and allow it to be executiable.
+* For Linux users **Make Sure** you allow the file to executable.
+Usually you can hit the properties tab on the file and allow it to be executable.

 * Then run the file in the terminal: `./pycrossclicker_Linux_or_Mac`